modsLabs/MOD-CSS-2.0.2/README.md

 ---------------

-### If you like, give me a star.
-I'll appreciate it.
+### If you like, give us a star.
+We'll appreciate it.